Preferential Attachment Trees with Vertex Death: Persistence of the Maximum Degree: (Non)-existence of persistent hubs

-As only finitely many individuals can catch up to all but at most $m-1$ of their predecessors, and out of all pairs of these vertices one must `win', as in the sense of~\eqref{eq:win}, Theorems~\ref{thrm:genpers} $(b)$ and~\ref{thrm:persm} then readily follow:
+As only finitely many individuals can catch up to all but at most $m-1$ of their predecessors, and out of all pairs of these vertices one must `win', as in the sense of~\eqref{eq:win}, Theorem~\ref{thrm:genpers}$(b)$ readily follows: